-TOTAI REQUI GRAPHY MINOR ENTS 18
+REQUI REM ENTS 19

+TOTAL GEOGRAPHY MINOR

-the Dep 12 cr
+the Department 12 cr

-Four add ditiona l Geography courses approved by
+Four add ditiona al Geography courses approved by

+GEOG 151 Introduction to Physical Geography 4 cr

 GEOG 120 World Regional Geography 3 cr

-GEOG 100 Physical Geography 3 cr

 HISTORY MINOR PROGRAM

 The history minor offers students the opportunity to study in moderate depth and breadth history as it reflects the development of political, economic, cultural, and social institutions.
 There are two tracks within the minor, an American Studies track and a World History track.